-- It is technically feasible to complete the software product so that it will be available for use; - Management intends to complete the software product and use or sell it; - There is an ability to use or sell the software product; - It can be demonstrated how the software product will generate probable future economic benefits;

-Adequate technical, financial and other resources to complete the development and to use or sell the software product are available; and

-The expenditure attributable to the software product during its development can be reliably measured.
+- It is technically feasible to complete the software product so that it will be available for use; - Management intends to complete the software product and use or sell it; - There is an ability to use or sell the software product; - It can be demonstrated how the software product will generate probable future economic benefits; - Adequate technical, financial and other resources to complete the development and to use or sell the software product are available; and - The expenditure attributable to the software product during its development can be reliably measured.

 Costs that qualify for capitalization include both internal and external costs but are limited to those that are directly related to the specific project.
+Computer software obtained from the acquisition of a business is recorded at fair value.
-The capitalized amounts, net of accumulated amortization, are included in "Computer software, net" in the consolidated statement of financial position.
-Computer software is amortized over its expected useful life, which ranges from three to five years.

-Amortization expense is included in "Amortization of computer software" in the consolidated income statement.
+Computer software is amortized over its expected useful life, which ranges from three to five years and presented as "Amortization of computer software" in the consolidated income statement.
+Capitalized amounts, net of accumulated amortization, are presented as "Computer software, net" in the consolidated statement of financial position.
 Residual values and useful lives are reviewed at the end of each reporting period and adjusted if appropriate.
 Fully amortized assets are retained in cost and accumulated amortization accounts until such assets are removed from service.